philip-khor/blog-refresh/content/authors/admin/_index.md

 ---
+title: Philip Khor
 authors:
 - admin
-bio: Data scientist with a background in economics.
+# bio: Data scientist with a background in economics.
 education:
   courses:
   - course: Bachelor of Commerce (Honours)